-Scope: ARF should target the production and trafficking of illicit drugs, including synthetic drugs and their precursors, enhance law enforcement capacity in affected countries, address border deficiencies, support the development of national legislations, implement best practice measures, and increase coordination among law enforcement and forensic entities in ARF countries.
+Scope: ARF should target the production and trafficking of illicit drugs, including synthetic drugs and their precursors, enhance law enforcement capacity in affected countries, enhance cooperation in border management to prevent and disrupt trafficking routes, support the development of national legislations, implement best practice measures, and increase coordination among law enforcement and forensic entities in ARF countries.
 In particular, ARF should seek to apply national precursor controls with uniform effectiveness throughout the world, as a means of avoiding the displacement of diversion points across national borders.

-Lead Countries: Thailand and New Zealand
+Lead Countries: Thailand, United States